m-shoberg/crontab_backup/README.md

 <pre><code>crontab -l</pre></code>

-You can edit the backup schedule using the following command:
+If you wish to change the time iterval or frequency of backups, you can edit the backup schedule using the following command:
 <pre><code>crontab -e</pre></code>